 Welcome

 The goal of this short course is to teach you how to make reproducible research using Stata.
-The course consists in five classes that build on top of each other, from the very basics to advanced topics.
-The approach of the course is 100% practical, which means you will be working with real world data on Stata from the very beginning.
+The course consists of five classes that build on top of each other, from the very basics to advanced topics.
+The approach of the course is 100% practical, which means you will be working with real-world data in Stata from the very beginning.

 In each class, we will complete brief projects that will introduce you to different techniques in Stata.
 After the class, you will be asked to complete a project by yourself to cement the methods we have learned.